AIO1/ECSPrimengTable/README.md

+#### 4.3.14 Initial width
+You can define an initial width for table columns in pixels.
+Setting explicit widths is particularly important for **frozen columns**, as it ensures proper alignment and prevents layout shifts when the table is rendered.

+Keep in mind that the initial width **overrides any width saved in views**, so use it carefully with columns that users can resize.

+<br><br>

 ### 4.4 Row configurations
 The **ECS PrimeNG Table** allows you to configure various settings that control how each row behaves when displayed to users, as well as the actions associated with them.